 Further taster days at the University of Sussex are held across the year.

-Careers Lunches - students are able to take advantage of lunch time meetings with local business people.
-It is an opportunity to speak with business people and explore their routes into the world of work as well as finding out about the skills and attributes employers look for.
+Careers Afternoons - students are able to take advantage of lunchtime meetings with local business people.
+It is an opportunity to speak with business people and explore their routes into the world of work as well as find out about the skills and attributes employers look for.

 As part of our Activities Week we give students the opportunity to visit a workplace and see the different kinds of jobs people do.
 It is not work experience as such, but a chance to visit a selected business for a day and explore the world of work.